rohanpande/rohanpande.github.io/_posts/2016-04-07-documentation.md

 ---
 layout: post
 title: Documentation
 description: Learn how to install and use this theme.
 This document will be updated on a regular basis upon adding new features or bug fixes5
 img: image-10.jpg
 color: 212121
-author: webjeda
+author: justrohu
 ---

 * some text
 {: toc}

 # Installation:
 Fork the ``master`` branch and delete ``gh-pages`` branch in it.
 This is important because ``gh-pages`` branch is used here only to host the blog.
 You should be using the master branch as the source and create a fresh ``gh-pages`` branch.

 Watch my video on instlallation